carlynicholson/portfolio/README.md

 This code snippet was used to help pull in my projects from a Google Sheet.

 ## Future Plans
-- Move projects into CSS Grid, rather than Flexbox
 - Contact Form
 - "Skills" on About page